sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Tutorial 3: Stateful Contract
+# Tutorial 4: Stateful Contract

 ## Overview

-In this tutorial we will introduce a concept called `stateful contract` and how to write / test a stateful contract.
+In this tutorial we will introduce a concept called `stateful contract` and how to create a stateful contract.

 ## What is a Stateful Contract?